 Renewable Energy Credits and Solar Farms

-If you are developing a solar farm or some other type of renewable energy production facility it is unlikely that you could use the Green 504 to do it.
-You are more likely to get financing through other more established solar pv financingprograms or through other Federal programs.
+If you are developing a solar farm or some other type of renewable energy production facility it is possible that the Green 504 could work, but there are other types of financing through other more established solar pv financing programs or through other Federal programs.
 Please call us at 1-800-414-5285 for more info.

 There may also be Tax Credits available for many renewable energy projects the following types of renewables: